Entertainment News Roundup: 'Black Widow' screening rolls out the red carpet for London film fans; Glass half full for Cannes hotels as festival guests return after 2020 washout and more | Entertainment

 Venice festival to honour Jamie Lee Curtis with lifetime achievement award

-Hollywood star Jamie Lee Curtis will receive a lifetime achievement award at the Venice International Film Festival in September, where the latest installment of her "Halloween" movies will screen out of competition, organizers said on Wednesday.
+Hollywood star Jamie Lee Curtis will receive a lifetime achievement award at the Venice International Film Festival in September, where the latest instalment of her "Halloween" movies will screen out of competition, organisers said on Wednesday.
 Curtis made her film debut in John Carpenter's 1978 horror flick "Halloween", playing babysitter Laurie Strode, who faced off against deadly serial killer Michael Myers.

 Actress Allison Mack gets 3 years prison for role in NXIVM cult